Spinal Cord Stimulation Treatment in Los Angeles

 FAQs on Spinal Cord Stimulation Treatment

-1. What are the components of a Spinal Cord Stimulation System?
+1. What are the components of a Spinal Cord Stimulator System?

 A spinal cord stimulation system is made up of several parts, including an implanted power source known as a neurostimulator, thin wires with electrodes on the tips called leads, a clinician programmer used to program the neurostimulator, a patient programmer for managing pain relief, and a wireless external neurostimulator that mimics the therapy delivered by the implanted neurostimulator.